mladcepes/tesugen/README.md

 * Class-validator: [Class-validator](https://www.npmjs.com/package/class-validator) - For aditional contract/integration testing!
 * Working with dotenv files: [Dotenv](https://www.npmjs.com/package/dotenv)

-Locate to desired directory and run: tesugen-generate to generate and set up your API test framework.
-This will guide you to quick setup and you will be all set and ready to go.
 Idea is to have quick way to generate basic setup for API-testing framework.